viveknath13/Adavanced_EVM/NOTES.md

 ## Overview

-This document explains the functions in the `encoding.sol` contract, which demonstrates various encoding, decoding, and data handling methods in Solidity.
+This document explains the functions in the Advanced EVM contract, demonstrating various encoding, decoding, and data handling methods in Solidity.

 ## Function Explanations